yogeshhk/TeachingDataScience/Jupyter/Rasa/README.md

 	- retrain the model ; rasa train

-- Need to start rasa server on , say 5004, first, then ngrok http on 5004, then get the ngrok url token, put it in Slack Verify then only it verifies fine else it errors.
-Order seems important
+- Need to start slack demo in following order (imp) action server in window#1 run rasa server in window #2 , on port 5004, ngrok http on 5004, get the ngrok url token, put it in Slack Verify then only it verifies fine else it errors.